-Children’s learning is more than acquiring knowledge.
-Across all subjects we try to encourage children to question, plan, analyse and evaluate, and thus develop a broad understanding of each subject area and the links between them.
-We plan that children’s work is relevant to their current stage and will adequately prepare them for the future.
+At Southwold Primary and Nursery School we believe that children’s learning is more than acquiring knowledge.
+Across all subjects we encourage children to question, plan, analyse and evaluate, and thus develop a broad understanding of each subject area and the links between them.

 This academic year, we are using ‘Big Questions’ as the basis for whole school cross curricular topics.
 Each year group will take the question and plan age appropriate activities for their classes using the National Curriculum 2014 guidelines.